Theories of Organic Evolution (Complete Notes)

 Example:

-• Giraffe due to the lake of surface vegetation gradually.
+• Giraffe due to the lack of surface vegetation gradually.

-• Aquatic birds –they had to go to water due to lack of food, etc; some structures ‘web’ between the toes developed in the wings for fly gradually reduced.
+• Aquatic birds—they had to go to water due to lack of food.
+Structures like ‘web’ between the toes developed.
+Their wings gradually reduced for flight.

 • Flatfishes (deep-sea fishes)